michaeltlu/cxr-risk/README.md

-# CXR-risk: A CNN to predict 12-year mortality from chest radiographs
+# CXR-risk: A CNN to predict long-term mortality from chest radiographs

 Please watch this repository for future updates.